proc7ts/supply/README.md

 ### `as(another: SupplyPeer)`

-Makes this and another supply depend on each other.
+Makes this and another supply peer depend on each other.

-Calling this method is the same as calling `.needs(another).cuts(another)`.
+Calling this method is the same as calling `this.needs(another).cuts(another)`.

 # `neverSupply()`